zanza00/themealdb-client/README.md

 - In the homepage the user can search only by name.
 - It is basically a frontend for /search.php endpoint.
-- The search is done as soon as the first letter, a debounce is not used by it will be an area of future improvement.
+- The search is done as soon as the first letter, a debounce is not used due to time constraints.
+It's an area of future improvement.
 - React query handles the caching of the data.
 It's for one hour to avoid hammering the API.
 - There is a skeleton for loading state.
 - The user can save a meal as favorite.